A limited number of scholarships are now available for the next cohort! Apply now

 Eligible students may also apply for low-interest federal loans to fund expenses not covered by the scholarship.
 Visit our financial aid section for more information.

-Applications are due by the new deadline of Friday, April 19, 2013.
+Applications are being accepted on a rolling basis.
 We encourage you to apply early to be considered for scholarship funding.

 Requirements for admission

 Applicants will be interviewed and selected on the basis of their academic performance, work history, and suitability for the field of infant mental health.

 Courses in Erikson’s infant mental health certificate program are offered at the graduate level.
 Therefore, all applicants must have a master’s degree and a minimum of three years experience with young children and families in order to be considered for admission to the program.

 - Completion of application for admission to Infant Mental Health Certificate Program, which can be accessed at www.erikson.edu/apply

 - An official, sealed copy of ALL previous college/university transcripts, even if you did not receive a degree from the institution.
 Note: Transcripts must be mailed to Erikson directly from each college/university’s registrar office.

 - Two letters of recommendation; recommendation form is included as part of the Supplemental Forms packet

 - A personal interview with an Erikson faculty member

 The certificate program is a 20-month program beginning with the fall 2014 semester in late August 2014.
 Prerequisite courses begin in mid-May 2014.